vladimirmiagkov/seo-crm/README.md

-# SEO CRM for SEO specialists.
+# SEO CRM for SEO specialists and clients.

 **Please, no PR at this point.
 Until alpha.**